-WARNING: Downloads for Office for Mac 2011 will no longer be available for Office 365 after September 22, 2016.
+WARNING: Downloads for Office for Mac 2011 will no longer be available for Office 365 after September 22, 2016 from the Office 365 portals.
 If you have a one-time purchase of Office for Mac 2011, you will still be able to install your Office using your product key.

 If you’re getting an invalid product key error, try these solutions.